Google has updated one of their most important patents today

 Filed: February 2, 2017

-Does phrase-based indexing look intriguing enough to you to test and research more?
+Does phrase-based indexing look intriguing enough for you to test and research more?